Curriculum

 Didactic training

-In addition to hands-on performance of techniques, the curriculum includes a series of didactic lectures.
-These lectures are provided by the EUS and ERCP staff, other gastroenterology and non-gastroenterology physicians who use these techniques, radiologists, oncologists, and advanced fellows.
+In addition to hands-on performance of these techniques, the curriculum includes a series of didactic lectures.
+These lectures are provided by the EUS and ERCP staff, other GI and non-GI physicians who utilize these techniques, radiologists, oncologists, and conferences directed by advanced fellows.

 Conferences

-Along with the weekly gastroenterology divisional and research conferences, there are separate endoscopy conferences, a gastroenterology divisional Endoscopy Group Meeting, and a monthly Gastroenterology Research Group meeting.
-As an advanced fellow, you are responsible for presenting at several of these forums and coordinating intermittent advanced endoscopy meetings.
+In addition to the weekly GI divisional and research conferences, there are separate endoscopy conferences, GI Advanced Endoscopy Group Meeting, and a monthly GI Research Group meeting.
+As an advanced fellow, you will be responsible for presenting at several of these forums and for the coordination of intermittent advanced endoscopy meetings.

 Research training

-Regular and structured meetings are held between fellows and identified mentors to design and conduct research protocols.
-Fellows also work with other Division of Gastroenterology and Hepatology members with diverse skills and investigative backgrounds.
-Research projects are further developed and implemented in one of our varied gastroenterology subspecialty clinics and interest groups.
+Regular and structured meeting are held between fellows and identified mentors to design and conduct research protocols.
+Fellows also work with other members of the GI Division with diverse skills and investigative backgrounds.
+Research projects are further developed and implemented in one of our varied GI Subspecialty Clinics and Interest Groups.

 Teaching opportunities

-Opportunities are available for teaching rotating gastroenterology fellows in the endoscopy suites as well as residents and fellows during conferences.
+Opportunities are available for teaching rotating Gastroenterology fellows in the endoscopy suites and residents and fellows during conferences.

 Evaluation

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Advanced Endoscopy Fellowship.
-You are formally evaluated by your supervising faculty member after completing each clinical rotation, and you will then meet with the program director to review these evaluations.
-In addition, you regularly evaluate the faculty to ensure your educational goals are being met.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance will be monitored quarterly during the course of your training program.
+You will be evaluated formally by your supervising faculty member on a regular basis and will meet with the program director to review these evaluations.
+In addition, you will regularly evaluate the faculty to ensure that your educational needs are being met.